Perfusion Tools

 Pediatric use: limited interpretation

-LBM is meaningful as a body-composition concept in children, but this calculator is intended mainly for adult obesity or extreme body-habitus interpretation.
+This calculator is intended for adult lean body mass estimation.
 Pediatric body composition changes with growth, and adult equations such as Boer and Hume are not pediatric reference models.

 Clinical interpretation in CPB